This site uses technical (necessary) and analytics cookies.

 IMPORTANT INFORMATION:

 If any of the applicant’s predecessors/relatives in direct line from the same ancestor has already had their Citizenship recognised/confirmed by the Embassy of Italy in Wellington, they are not required to re-present documentation already presented by the predecessor/relative.
-Please quote their application/file in your application.
-If the Citizenship was recognised/confirmed by another Embassy/Consulate, all documentation must be re-submitted.
+Please mention their application/file in your application.
+If the Citizenship was recognized/confirmed by another Embassy/Consulate, all documentation must be re-submitted.